ShevaXu/watcher/README.md

 [Contributing](#contributing)
 [Watcher Command](#command)

+# Fork Update

+Add `FINISH` event, which fires when a newly created file stay untouched for a polling cycle (thus 2-cycles delay at least, please set the polling interval carefully if this event is needed).
+Use cases include watching some generated media files and downloadings.
+Issue to the original repo [here](https://github.com/radovskyb/watcher/issues/27).

 # Update
 Event.Path for Rename and Move events is now returned in the format of `fromPath -> toPath`